willnap/atmosphere/README.md

     * sm/ & md/: downscaled versions for lower resolution displays

 ## Usage
-Insert your Dark Sky and Geolocation API keys at the top of index.php.
+Insert your Dark Sky and Geolocation API keys at the top of index.php OR
+Add "DARKSKY_KEY" and "GEOCODE_KEY" to your site's App Settings.
+"ERROR_CONTACT" may also be added, but is optional.

 (Size problem has been resolved: all pages are now under 10kB.)